Blasters (comics): Fictional team history

-Fifty humans from around the world were abducted by the Dominators and their allies, these humans were placed in a special Blaster Field arena full of horrifying high tech weapons and land mines in order to test for the possibility of a metagene.
-Of the fifty test subjects, only six survived.
-The six tested positive for superhuman abilities, and a unique genetic marker that High Caste Dominator scientists would later dub the "Metagene".
+Fifty humans from around the world are abducted by the Dominators and their allies and placed in an arena full of horrifying high-tech weapons and land mines to test for the possibility of a metagene.
+Of the fifty test subjects, only six survive.
+The six test positive for superhuman abilities and a unique genetic marker that Dominator scientists would later dub the metagene.

-This proved to the Dominators that humanity was a threat, and that Earth and its people were too dangerous to remain free.
-Thus the Dominators joined the Thanagarians, Psions, and others in the Alien Alliance.
+This proves to the Dominators that humanity is a threat and that Earth and its people are too dangerous to remain free.
+Thus the Dominators join the Thanagarians, Psions, and others in the Alien Alliance.

 Starlag

-The six survivors were locked away on the prison world known as Starlag.
-In time, they discovered that their fellow prisoners were the legendary Omega Men from the Vega system, and the super genius Vril Dox of Colu as well as other future members of L.E.G.I.O.N.
-Working together they overthrow the Starlag guards and hijack an independent shuttle piloted by Churljenkins, a feline alien female.
-En route to Earth, their shuttle encounters a superhuman task force headed for the Dominator homeworld in order to find a cure for the Dominators' gene bomb.
-The two groups combined, and the six humans now nicknamed The Blasters help end the invasion.
-The Blasters were then returned to Earth by the Omega Men in Churljenkins' ship.
+The six survivors are locked away on a prison world known as Starlag.
+In time, they discover that their fellow prisoners are the legendary Omega Men from the Vega system, and Vril Dox as well as other future members of L.E.G.I.O.N.
+Working together they overthrow the Starlag guards and hijack an independent shuttle piloted by Churljenkins, a cat-like alien.
+En route to Earth, their shuttle encounters a superhuman task force headed for the Dominator homeworld to find a cure for the Dominators' gene bomb.
+The two groups combine, and the six humans, now nicknamed the Blasters, help end the invasion.
+The Blasters return to Earth in Churljenkins' ship.

 Blasters

-Each human had trouble adjusting to their new powers; Fritz Klein (Frag) had to take tranquilizers to maintain his temper so that he would not spontaneously combust.
-Children taunted Moshe Levy (Dust Devil) for pretending to have super-powers.
+Each human has trouble adjusting to their new powers; Fritz Klein (Frag) has to take tranquilizers to maintain his temper so that he would not spontaneously combust.
+Children taunt Moshe Levy (Dust Devil) for pretending to have super-powers.
 Carlotta (Jolt) was slowly going mad trying to control her repulsion field.
-Snapper is placed in a mental institution; he had kept his eyes open during a transport and had gone mad as a result.
+Snapper is placed in a mental institution; he had kept his eyes open during a transport and gone mad as a result.

 Later, Snapper escapes from the asylum by teleporting directly to Churljenkins' ship.
 It had broken down on a tiny alien world.
 The two "steal" the ship from the Omega Men leaving them stranded there.
 The two intend to go to Churl's to home.
 They discover that her home planet had been destroyed to make a spaceway to Earth for the Alliance.
-Returning to Earth, Snapper and Churljenkins discover a secret Spider Guild weapons depot.
+Returning to Earth, Snapper and Churljenkins discover a Spider Guild weapons depot.
 Snapper re-unites the Blasters and the team puts an end to the Guild's operation.
 They also alert the Justice League to its existence.